 WICS followed this up with the launch of two Charges Relief Schemes in May.
 The Prepayment Refund Scheme compels licensed suppliers to repay to their customers any prepayments that they have accepted in respect of those customers’ wholesale charges.
 The Wholesale Charge Deferral Scheme compels licensed suppliers to apply for a deferral of volumetric charging for water and sewerage.
 At the beginning of June, WICS announced that it may offer licensed providers an alternative option to access this scheme.

 We will be discussing all the changes above as well as the responses from other water sector participants in our UK Water Sector Response to COVID-19 Crisis in a free-to-attend webinar on 18 June.
-More information about this and a link to register can be found here.

 Alternatively, contact firstname.lastname@example.org for a free trial of Cornwall Insight’s Water Weekly publication, which delivers need-to-know news and analysis of UK water sector developments.